Learning Home Catalog Composer

 A0=1,A1=2,andA2=0 A \vert 0\rangle = \vert 1\rangle, \quad A \vert 1\rangle = \vert 2\rangle, \quad\text{and}\quad A \vert 2\rangle = \vert 0\rangle

 The matrix AA is an example of a permutation matrix, which is a matrix in which every row and column has exactly one 1.1.
-Such matrices only rearrange, or permute, the entries of the vector it acts on.
-The identity is the simplest permutation matrix; another example is the NOT operation on a bit or qubit.
+Such matrices merely rearrange, or permute, the entries of the vectors they act upon.
+The identity matrix is perhaps the simplest example of a permutation matrix, and another example is the NOT operation on a bit or qubit.
 Every permutation matrix, in any positive integer dimension, is unitary.
 These are the only examples of matrices that represent both classical and quantum operations: a matrix is both stochastic and unitary if and only if it is a permutation matrix.

 Another example of a unitary matrix, this time being a 4×44\times 4 matrix, is this one: